saiganesh15/voting_app/README.md

    cd voting-app
 Build and push the Docker images to Docker Hub:

-bash
-Copy code
 # Log in to Docker Hub
    docker login

 # Build and tag the images
    docker-compose build

 # Push the images to Docker Hub
    docker-compose push

 Update the Docker Compose configuration:

 Open the docker-compose.yml file and replace <docker_hub_username> with your Docker Hub username.

 Start the application containers using Docker Compose:

-bash
-Copy code
    docker-compose up

 Access the application in your web browser:

 Voting Page: http://localhost:5000/